Johnny Mathis: Other

 On June 1, 1972, Mathis was awarded a star on the Hollywood Walk of Fame for his contributions to music.
 Six years later, his hit duet "The Last Time I Felt Like This" from the film Same Time, Next Year was nominated for an Academy Award for Best Original Song.
 Mathis and Jane Olivor sang the song at the Academy Awards ceremony.
-It was his second performance at the Oscars; his first was in 1958, when he sang "Wild Is the Wind" by Dimitri Tiomkin and Ned Washington from the movie of the same name.
+It was his second performance at the Oscars; his first was in 1958, when Mathis sang "Wild Is the Wind" by Dimitri Tiomkin and Ned Washington from the movie of the same name.
 Mathis was also awarded the Society of Singers Lifetime Achievement Award in 2006.
 In 2007, he was inducted into the Hit Parade Hall of Fame.
 In 1988, Mathis appeared as a guest vocalist, accompanied by Henry Mancini, on Late Night with David Letterman to sing Mancini's theme to the "Viewer Mail" segment.
 In 2011, Mathis received the Golden Plate Award of the American Academy of Achievement, presented by Awards Council member General Colin Powell.

 In 2017, San Francisco State University awarded Mathis an honorary Doctor of Fine Arts degree.
 He attended San Francisco State for three semesters before withdrawing in 1956 to pursue his music career.